Power supply unit (computer): Distribution of rated power

+Fraud

+A power supply that is self-certified by its manufacturer may claim output ratings double or more than what is actually provided.

 Efficiency

 Various initiatives exist to improve the efficiency of computer power supplies.
 Climate Savers Computing Initiative promotes energy saving and reduction of greenhouse gas emissions by encouraging development and use of more efficient power supplies.
 80 Plus certifies a variety of efficiency levels for power supplies and encourages their use via financial incentives.
 Efficient power supplies also save money by wasting less power; as a result, they use less electricity to power the same computer, and they emit less waste heat which results significant energy savings on central air conditioning in the summer.
 The gains of using an efficient power supply are more substantial in computers that use a lot of power.

 Although a power supply with a larger than needed power rating will have an extra margin of safety against overloading, such a unit is often less efficient and wastes more electricity at lower loads than a more appropriately sized unit.
 For example, a 900-watt power supply with the 80 Plus Silver efficiency rating (which means that such a power supply is designed to be at least 85% efficient for loads above 180 W) may only be 73% efficient when the load is lower than 100 W, which is a typical idle power for a desktop computer.
 Thus, for a 100 W load, losses for this supply would be 27 W; if the same power supply was put under a 450 W load, for which the supply's efficiency peaks at 89%, the loss would be only 56 W despite supplying 4.5 times the useful power.
-For a comparison, a 500-watt power supply carrying the 80 Plus Bronze efficiency rating (which means that such a power supply is designed to be at least 82% efficient for loads above 100 W) may provide an 84% efficiency for a 100 W load, wasting only 19 W. Other ratings such as 80 plus gold, 80 plus platinum and 80 plus titanium also provide the same ratings respectively.
-80 plus gold providing an 87% efficiency under 100% load, 80 plus platinum providing a 90% efficiency and 80 plus titanium providing the best efficiency at 94%.
+For a comparison, a 500-watt power supply carrying the 80 Plus Bronze efficiency rating (which means that such a power supply is designed to be at least 82% efficient for loads above 100 W) may provide an 84% efficiency for a 100 W load, wasting only 19 W. Other ratings such as 80 Plus Gold, 80 Plus Platinum and 80 Plus Titanium also provide the same ratings respectively.
+80 Plus Gold provides an 87% efficiency under 100% load, 80 Plus Platinum provides a 90% efficiency and 80 Plus Titanium provides the best efficiency of 94% at 50% load at 115 V and 95.4% at 50% load at 230 V.